jdemos/jdemos/README.md

 - :computer: My go to programming language is Python but I actually started with Ruby years ago.
 - ⚡ Fun fact: [Jekyll](https://jekyllrb.com/) is one of my favorite frameworks for building peformant, static websites.
 - 🏃 I enjoy trail running and ran my first (_and only_) trail ultramarathon in 2019.
+- 🏀 I'm a big fan of Basketball – specifically college hoops (Go Buffs!), although I do tune into the NBA as well.

 ## Contact Me
 - 👔 [LinkedIn](https://www.linkedin.com/in/johntdemos/)